docksal/docksal/README.md

     Docksal is still under active development.
 Breaking changes and outdated docs are very possible.
     Please help us by testing, submitting issues and PRs.
 Thanks!

-Running a complete LAMP stack for Drupal, WordPress or a pure HTML/PHP base website is two commands away!<sup>*</sup>
+Running a complete LAMP stack with Drupal, WordPress or a pure HTML/PHP base website is two commands away!<sup>*</sup>

 ```
 git clone <sample-project-repo>